yohamta/furex/README.md

 ## Motivation

 When I was developing React Native apps, I thought the Flexbox layout was a very intuitive UI, so I thought it would be great if I could use the same concept for the UI of the games I make with Ebiten.
 I hope this library will help others with the same idea.
+Any types of Issue/PRs are welcomed :)

 ## Features